-ECG interpretation is a critical component in emergency life saving procedures.
-It has become an art form of sorts over the years where many medical professionals have invested thousands of hours memorizing and decoding the heart’s rhythm and its meaning.
+ECG interpretation is a critical component in emergency life-saving procedures.
+It has become an art form of sorts over the years where many medical professionals have invested thousands of hours memorizing and decoding ACLS heart rhythms and their meanings.

 What Is An ECG?